 On taking over command of the unit, I went full steam automating the administrative functions in the unit and the first priority was to automate the records of the men under command.
 This was to ensure that all their necessary documentation were up to date, they receive all their pay and allowances and are fully qualified for promotion to the next rank.
 The very first step was data capture from the existing manual records.
 After most data were transferred to the digital media, I called up each individual soldier for an interview to fill in the gaps.
 As we were deployed in the operational area at that time, this interviews went on till late at night.
 More than collecting the data, it helped me to a great extent to know the men better as I was totally new to the regiment.

 On analysing the data of the unit, I realised that about 20% of the men were born on the first day of the year (01/01) and about 30% born on the first day of the month, especially March, April and May.
-I concluded that like our father, their school headmasters also would have done the trick.
+I concluded that like our father, their school headmasters did the trick.

 Case of Marina and her sibling is even better – they all have one ‘official’ birthday – 25 May.
 The secret was that their grandfather was the headmaster of the primary school and he had taken some liking to that date, like most headmasters of that time.
 That is why many in our generation would have their official birthdays in and around 25 May – a few days before 01 June.
 Now in case I got to get them all for our daughter’s wedding in Canada and when I apply for their Visas, the Canadian Immigration will have a lot of questions and also a lot to analyse.

 During my bachelor days, on a vacation home, along with our father, we went to attend a baptism in the family.
 In those days we had a Bajaj scooter at home and we took off.
 Being the month of June, the monsoon was in full fury and we had to stop enroute and take shelter in a tea-shop.
-I ordered two cups of tea and our father said “that is why I always say you should plan your children to be born in March”.
-I immediately asked him “How did you manage?” and he gave out his characteristic sly smile.
+I ordered two cups of tea and our father said “That is why I always say you should plan your children to be born in March.”
+I immediately asked him “How did you manage it?” and he gave out his characteristic sly smile.

 The secret is that both our children were due on 13 March, my birthday, but the gynecologist decided to delay their arrivals.